Dream On is about daring to dream, even if against one's better judgment.

 Hopeful dreams

-The artists in DREAM ON are hopeful of putting the world to rights in uncertain and frightening times.
+The artists in Dream On are hopeful of putting the world to rights in uncertain and frightening times.
 They are not enticed by doom-mongering in their art.
 For them, old folklore, legends, rituals and incantations form the starting point for new artworks.
 New life is breathed into historical customs and stories, which serve as mirrors for current social problems and the depiction of an alternative future.
 They dare to muse nostalgically and dream about things to come while laughing.

 Re-enchanting the world